jonatha-anselmi/INFO4-EP/README.md

 ### Assignments

 - Use the code that simulates a [G/G/1/FIFO queue](https://github.com/jonatha-anselmi/INFO4-EP/blob/main/GG1.Rmd) to verify that stability is indeed obtained if and only if the arrival rate is smaller than the service rate.
-- Modify the [G/G/1/FIFO queue code](https://github.com/jonatha-anselmi/INFO4-EP/blob/main/GG1.Rmd) to implement a G/G/1/LIFO queue (LIFO = Last-In-First-Out).
+- Modify the [G/G/1/FIFO code](https://github.com/jonatha-anselmi/INFO4-EP/blob/main/GG1.Rmd) to implement a G/G/1/LIFO queue (LIFO = Last-In-First-Out).
 Does the stablity region change?